Story Building: Secrets of Narrative Placemaking and Design from Entertainment Architecture

 • Grow as a leader by becoming a better storyteller.

-• This includes all real estate professionals and designers engaged in making places.
+• All real estate professionals and designers engaged in making places.

-• This program does not require previous design experience or ability.
+This program requires no previous design experience or ability.

 We recommend anyone signing up for this program watch Ole Sceeren’s Ted Talk “Why great architecture should tell a story”: